Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

 Formal inference methods for $\Omega$ based on its LaDynS estimate (\cref{eq:penalized_likelihood}) are not available, but because LaDynS reduces to graphical LASSO (gLASSO) when the weights $w_k^{(t)}$ in \cref{eq:GLasso} are fixed, we co-opt gLASSO inference methods.
 Specifically, \cite{jankova2015confidence} suggested de-sparsifying the gLASSO estimate $\hat \Omega$ according to

 and proved that, under mild assumptions and as $n \rightarrow \infty$, each entry of $\tilde{\Omega}$ satisfies the Central Limit Theorem with center the true precision $\Omega$:

-We applied this result to the de-sparsified LaDynS estimate of $\Omega$, even though we do not quite have a gLASSO setup, and we verified by simulation that its elements are indeed approximately normal in \cref{sec:simulation_result}. \cite{jankova2015confidence} also proposed an estimator of $\Var[\tilde{\Omega}_{12}^{(t,s)}]$, but it is likely to be downward biased in our framework since estimating the canonical weights $w_k^{(t)}$ induces extra randomness.
-Instead, we use the bootstrap estimate $\hat{\Var}[\tilde{\Omega}_{12}^{(t,s)}]$ described at the end of this section, and rely on \cref{eq:CLT_on_dspr_LaDynS} to obtain p-values:
+The assumptions include independence across experimental trials, irrepresentability condition and bounded eigenvalues of $\Omega$ (see Assumptions (A1) and (A2) in \citet{jankova2015confidence}).
+While some of these conditions may be strong and difficult to verify in practice, they are commonly imposed in the literature on sparse graph estimation with $\ell_1$ regularization.
+In \cref{app:simulation_from_model}, we examine the asymptotic normality of the de-sparsified LaDynS estimate using simulation.
+We applied this result to the de-sparsified LaDynS estimate of $\Omega$, even though we do not quite have a gLASSO setup, and we verified by simulation that its elements are indeed approximately normal in \cref{sec:simulation_result}. \cite{jankova2015confidence} also proposed an estimator of $\Var[\tilde{\Omega}_{12}^{(t,s)}]$ that is likely to be downward biased in our framework since estimating the canonical weights $w_k^{(t)}$ induces extra randomness.
+Instead, we use the bootstrap estimate $\hat{\Var}[\tilde{\Omega}_{12}^{(t,s)}]$ described at the end of this section.
+We then rely on \cref{eq:CLT_on_dspr_LaDynS} to obtain p-values

 to test $H^{(t,s)}_0: \Omega_{12}^{(t,s)} = 0$, for each $(t,s) \in [T]^2$ within $d_\text{cross}$ of the diagonal of $\Omega_{12}$.